My name is Isaac. Welcome to Ekostories.

-© Ekostories, 2012-2013.
-Unauthorized use and/or duplication of the materials on this blog without express permission from this blog’s author is prohibited.
+© Ekostories, 2012-2023.
+Unauthorized use and/or duplication of the written content on this blog without express permission from this blog’s author is prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to with appropriate direction to the original content.
+The use on this website of other material is primarily for criticism, comment, teaching, scholarship or research, and thus falls under the notion of Fair Use.
+The purpose and character of this website is non-commercial.
+Ekostories is in no way a collection of others’ copyrighted works, nor is it competitive with those sources.

 You should really get on Twitter!
 The environmental community has a strong presence.
 It is a great resource and way to get environmental news, information, inspiration, etc.